Consumer research and sensory analysis of food products

 Consumer research

-Consumer research gives you information about potential customers.
-We use focus groups, surveys, experimental auctions, at-home trials and novel interview methods to understand how consumers think and feel about food and beverage products.
+Consumer research provides valuable insights into your potential customers.
+We use focus groups, surveys, at-home trials and innovative interview techniques to understand how consumers think and feel about food and beverage products.

 This can help you understand:

-• customer motivation and how this can shape marketing strategies
+• customer motivation to inform targeted marketing strategies

 • demand, purchase intent and consumer willingness to pay